What Is Backtesting? Explained in 2 Minutes (With Example)

 Every profitable trader has one thing in common: they test before they trade.
 Backtesting is how you do that.
 It is the single most important step between having a trading idea and risking real money on it.
 Yet most retail traders skip it entirely.
 This guide explains what backtesting is, how it works, and how you can start testing strategies today without writing code.

-What is Backtesting?
+What is Backtesting in Trading?

 Why Backtesting Matters